Nanotechnology Teacher Workshop

 For STEM teachers of grades 6-12 who want to learn about interdisciplinary research, resources, and careers at the nano-scale and bring it back to their classrooms and students!

-NanoDays at Penn State is part of a nationwide festival of educational programs about nanoscale science and engineering.
+NanoDays is a nationwide festival of educational programs about nanoscale science and engineering.
 NanoDays engages people of all ages in learning about this emerging field of science, which holds the promise of developing revolutionary materials and technologies.

-Organized by the Nanoscale Informal Science Education Network (NISE Net), NanoDays events take place nationally in early April.
+Organized by the National Informal STEM Education Network (NISE Net), NanoDays events take place nationally in early April.
 They constitute the largest, organized public outreach effort in nanoscale informal science education and involve science museums, research centers, and universities from Puerto Rico to Alaska.

 NanoDays celebrations bring university researchers together with science educators to create learning experiences for both children and adults to explore the miniscule world of atoms, molecules, and nanoscale forces.
 Most NanoDays events combine fun hands-on activities with presentations on current research.
 A range of exciting NanoDays programs demonstrate the special and unexpected properties found at the nanoscale, examine tools used by nanoscientists, showcase nano materials with spectacular promise, and invite discussion of technology and society.